Table of Contents

 Generally, cats can give birth successfully without assistance and prefer to be left alone.
 In the wild, they will find a safe, warm place away from danger, so their instincts kick in, and they prefer to deal with the labor process without intervention.

 But you can keep an eye on your new mama cat as sometimes they need a little help or, in rare cases, veterinarian care.
 If you are ever in doubt, first call your vet for some over-the-phone advice, and they will guide you from there if you need to pay a visit.

 The same applies if you notice your cat acting strangely after delivering the litter of kittens.
 Most cats won’t have any issues – their instincts to look after their young kick in.
 However, cat depression after a new kitten is possible.
 When this happens, you might notice your cat keeps walking away from her kittens.
 Call your vet and ask for advice, as you might need to hand-rear the litter of kittens on your own.

 What Age Do Cats Stop Having Kittens?

-You need to decide if you want her to have kittens and plan accordingly from there.
+Your cat can get pregnant from as early as four months old.
+As such, you must decide if you want her to have kittens and plan accordingly from there.